Admission to BSU

 - Applicants who are in the process of completing an AS/AA/AD nursing program or are awaiting licensure results may be admitted with provisional status.
 Provisionally admitted students must provide a valid RN license number by August 1st in order to be fully admitted to the program.
 If a final transcript or licensure status indicates the applicant has not met the admission requirements, provisional status will be withdrawn; the applicant will not be considered as admitted to the program and will not be permitted to continue with enrollment in nursing courses.

 - Individuals admitted to the nursing program are required to register for fall classes by August 1.
 Seats in the nursing classes will not be held for admitted students after that date and will be given to others on the wait list.

-- Individuals admitted to the nursing program are required to complete an on-line orientation course and are encouraged to attend on-campus orientation provided by the Department of Nursing, usually scheduled on the first day of classes.
+- Individuals admitted to the nursing program are required to complete an on-line orientation course provided by the Department of Nursing.